We provide Public Service for everyone.

 Visit website

-• Unique Media Identifiers
+• Global Media Identifiers

 Every airport has it: a three-letter-code making sure that your bag labelled ‘PTJ’ is travelling with you to Portland in Australia (and not to Portland in Maine, USA, which is ‘PDX’).
 Other examples are phone or bank account numbers, licence plates for cars, ISBNs for books or tax IDs – we are surrounded by all sorts of unique identifiers that provide clarity and distinction, where ambiguity is the enemy.